Nearest Locksmith

 Blowtorch Burglary on uPVC door

-The reports we have seen seem to indicate it is being done mostly on uPVC and composite doors.
+The reports we have seen seem to indicate that blowtorching is being done mostly on uPVC and composite doors.

 How a SS312 Diamond Approved Cylinder stops a Blowtorch burglary

-To protect against blowtorch burglary we recommend the following:
+To protect your home against blowtorch burglary we recommend upgrading your door hardware to the latest security standards.

 Install ‘anti-snap locks’ to prevent blowtorch burglaries & lock snapping, find a locksmith in your area.